OpenHUTB/carla_doc/docs/python_api.md

 ---

 ## carla.Map<a name="carla.Map"></a>
 Class containing the road information and waypoint managing.
 Data is retrieved from an OpenDRIVE file that describes the road.
 A query system is defined which works hand in hand with [carla.Waypoint](#carla.Waypoint) to translate geometrical information from the .xodr to natural world points.
-CARLA is currently working with [OpenDRIVE 1.4 standard](http://www.opendrive.org/docs/OpenDRIVEFormatSpecRev1.4H.pdf).
+Carla is currently working with [OpenDRIVE 1.4 standard](http://www.opendrive.org/docs/OpenDRIVEFormatSpecRev1.4H.pdf).

 ### Instance Variables
 - <a name="carla.Map.name"></a>**<font color="#f8805a">name</font>** (_str_)